luizbob/terraform-gcp-gke/README.md

 ### Kong API Gateway

-We selected Kong Gateway (OSS) for the following reasons:
+Selected Kong Gateway (OSS) for the following reasons:

 1. **Mature ecosystem**: Kong is a battle-tested solution with a large community and extensive plugin system
 2. **Performance**: Low overhead and high throughput capabilities